 - SPAN 428 (2 credits) or SPAN 470 (2 credits)

 Elective courses are offered at three institutions:

-- IES Abroad Center- Courses are taught by IES Abroad faculty and classmates are students from other U.S. institutions.
+- IES Abroad Center- IES Abroad faculty teach the courses and classmates are students from other U.S. institutions.

-- Universidad de Salamanca (USAL)- Courses are taught by university faculty and classmates are Spaniards and international students.
-There is a minimum enrollment of two courses at USAL.
+- Universidad de Salamanca (USAL)- USAL faculty teach the courses and classmates are Spaniards and international students.

-- Universidad Pontifica de Salamanca (UPSA)- Courses are taught by university faculty and classmates are Spaniards and international students.
+- Universidad Pontificia de Salamanca (UPSA)- UPSA faculty teach the courses and classmates are Spaniards and international students.

 Students are encouraged to use the following resources to research available courses on the Salamanca program and to determine if these courses will meet their academic requirements at KU.

 Please see below an IES Abroad course list and the approved equivalents.
 Click on the course title to access the syllabus, if one is available.
 Students are free to get any course approved in a different manner if they so choose.
 Please note that the course offering each spring is subject to change.

 |Comparative Religion: Tracing the Path of the Spanish Soul||SPAN 494|

 |Contemporary Spanish and Latin American Women Writers||SPAN 440*|